 Mostly you don’t have to queue to get in, but especially at the end of the ongoing exhibition, you might have to queue a bit to get in.
 Weekends can get busy, and weekdays are often the most quiet time to visit.

 Yes.
-Amos Rex presents Generation 2023 29 March–20 August 2023 as well as the permanent showing of the Sigurd Frosterus collection.
+You will see our current exhibitions as well as the permanent display of the Sigurd Frosterus collection.

 Visiting Amos Rex